cast-org/figuration/site/4.0/components/navs.md

 If you are using navs to provide a navigation bar, be sure to add a `role="navigation"` to the most logical parent container of the `<ul>`, or wrap a `<nav>` element around the whole navigation.
 Do not add the role to the `<ul>` itself, as this would prevent it from being announced as an actual list by assistive technologies.

+To convey the active state to assistive technologies, use the `aria-current` attribute — using the `page` value for current page, or `true` for the current item in a set.

 Note that navigation bars, even if visually styled as tabs with the `.nav-tabs` class, should **not** be given `role="tablist"`, `role="tab"` or `role="tabpanel"` attributes.
 These are only appropriate for dynamic tabbed interfaces, as described in the [<abbr title="Web Accessibility Initiative">WAI</abbr> <abbr title="Accessible Rich Internet Applications">ARIA</abbr> Authoring Practices](https://www.w3.org/TR/wai-aria-practices/#tabpanel).
 See our [Tab widget]({{ site.path }}/{{ version.docs }}/widgets/tab/) for an example and additional details.

 {%- assign calloutAnchors = version.docs | valueIfEmpty: site.version.docs | prepend: "./" | append: "/partials/callout-warning-disabling-anchors.md" -%}